-Although many comic book collectors think of their collections as an investment, they need to be aware that just as in all types of collectibles, values often fluctuate over time.
-Most serious collectors want to keep abreast of changes in the comic book marketplace that may affect the value of their collections.
-They know the importance of appraisals from a reputable source.
+Although many comic book collectors think of their collections as an investment, they need to be aware that just as with all types of collectibles, values often fluctuate over time, depending on current trends and the buyer's market.
+Most serious collectors want to keep abreast of these changes that may affect the value of their collections.
+Thus, having confirmation of your pieces' current worth from a certified appraiser can give you some peace of mind when the market goes up and down.
+However, to do this, there's a specific process you have to go through:

 - Near mint/mint